playlastbid/lastbid/README.md

 🎮 Game Lifecycle
 initialize_game(bid_token_mint, treasury_wallet)
 Starts a new game round.
 Valid only after a REST_TIME period from the last game.
 Transfers the initial prize pool and resets game parameters.

-close_game
-Administrative function to end an ongoing game.
-Does not distribute prizes.

 🛒 Key Purchase Mechanics
 buy_keys(group_number, suggested_amount, number_of_keys)